pkopriv2/knife-client-manager/README.md

 * *kcm create* - Create a new knife configuration.
 * *kcm delete* - Delete a configuration
 * *kcm info* - Show the current knife.rb file that is being used.
+* *kcm configure* - Configure the current environment to point to the given chef-server.
+(Experimental)

+You may also use help with any of the above commands (e.g. kcm configure help)

 # Installation